thec0dewriter/esmf-sdk-py-aspect-model-loader/core/esmf-aspect-meta-model-python/esmf_aspect_meta_model_python/impl/README.md

 # Default Implementation
-This folder implements the meta model elements of the BAMM.
+This folder implements the meta model elements of the SAMM.
 The classes in here are derived from the base folder.

 # Aspect hierarchy

-Every Model Class in Default Implementation of the BAMM Aspect Meta Model is derived from the DefaultBase class.
+Every Model Class in Default Implementation of the SAMM Aspect Meta Model is derived from the DefaultBase class.
 It consists of the following attributes:
 ```